 This article may contain affiliate links.
 For full information, please see our affiliate disclaimer here.

 Pura Ulun Danu Beratan is a 17th century temple in Bali dedicated to Lord Shiva and was built in adoration of Goddess Danu.
 Located 1200 metres above the sea level in Denpasar, the temple is set on the shores of Lake Bratan.
 The temple is one of the nine Kahyangan Jagat temples in Bali.

-It is the most photographed temple in Bali.
+It is the most photographed temple and one of the spiritual experiences in Bali.
 The temple is in Balinese architectural style and the highlight of the temple complex is the 11 storey building, dedicated to Lord Shiva, sitting on the lake that appears to be floating on the calm lake.

 The temple complex also has a Buddhist stupa where Buddhists worship Buddha.
 The stupa signifies religious harmony.
 It is the harmony between the two religions Hinduism and Buddhism.